 It is not so easy to spot these kind of people especially if you have met them for the first time.
 They can press the right buttons in front of you such you can be moved as if they are the next best thing on a hot day to shaved ice.

-Here are some tips I have picked up from my experience of how to spot these kind of people who live on the stories of others:
+Here are some tips I have picked up from my experience of how to spot these kind of people.

-1. Relevance - at times you will find the topic or discussion or intervention may come in with little relevance but with such a bang that to an experience person, they may wonder what was that all about.....test the story by asking if the person was there or ask for more details and you will find the subject matter will shift or the person will display a form of "Tai Chi" by avoiding your question.
+1. Relevance - at times you will find the topic for discussion or an intervention have no relevance or just does not seem to register as if it was their own story......when you feel like this, test the story by asking if the person was there or ask for more details and you will find the subject matter will shift away to something else - a smart display of "Tai Chi" by avoiding your question.

 2. Timing - how recent was the episode.
-In most cases, the person will share something the person had just learned or picked up from a cocktail conversation, an article or a story which was related very recently.
-To find out if the story was recent, you can spot it in the context of how the person delivers their story, was it timed based and was it referenced to something that had happened recently....old stories do not get articulated....
+In most cases, the person will share something they had just learned or picked up from a cocktail conversation or an article or a story which was related very recently.
+To find out if the story was recent, you can spot it in the context of how the person delivers their story, was it timed based and was it referenced to something that had happened recently....

-4. Reliability - almost most of the time these kind of personalities will say their sources or the information they have is reliable ( in not so many words) without asking.
-They will give details as if you asked for it and they will go as far as saying they got the news from the horses mouth.
+4. Reliability - almost most of the time these kind of personalities will state their sources of information as reliable without asking.
+For example, “its true - if you don’t believe me go an ask?”
+They will give details as if you asked for it and they will go as far as saying they got the news from the horse’s mouth.
 They want to establish authenticity.

 5. They like to listen to their voice - what you say does not matter but what they say matters.
-The more they speak and listen to themselves the more they can reassure themselves they are doing justice and elevating the conversation to something that is of perceived desire to the audience.
+The more they speak and listen to themselves the more they can reassure themselves they are doing justice to their narrative.
+It is a sense of false reflection.

-So the next time someone you meet for the first time sweeps you off your feet, take sometime to hold yourself to the ground and ask yourself some pertinent questions if this is really true...
+So the next time someone you meet for the first time sweeps you off your feet, take some time to hold yourself to the ground and ask yourself some pertinent questions if this person is real?

-.....after all from my experience the person who has a lot to share has little to speak about...
+.....after all from my experience the person who has a lot to share is sometimes the one who has little to speak about...